Business Insurance

 A wrap document is a breakdown of benefits offered to employees, including benefit details and disclosures.

-Section 125 or Cafeteria 125 plan.
-POP plans enable employees to pay for health insurance premiums tax-free, which helps employers lower taxes they need to pay toward Social Security match.
+POP stands for Premium Only Plan, also known as a Section 125 or Cafeteria 125 plan.
+POPs enable employees to pay for health insurance premiums tax-free, which helps employers lower taxes they need to pay toward Social Security match.
 We can help create wrap and POP documents that meet all compliance standards.

 1095 / 1094 Reporting